-All businesses, nonprofit organizations, colleges/universities, K-12 schools, and municipalities with operations in Southwestern Pennsylvania are invited to participate in the SP Challenge.
+All businesses, nonprofit organizations, colleges/universities, and municipalities with operations in Southwestern Pennsylvania are invited to participate in the SP Challenge.

 In order to be eligible to compete, you must:

-Register to compete by January 31, 2018 ( You can also join as a Self-Performer and not compete against peer organizations.
+- Register to compete by TBD due date ( You can also join as a Self-Performer and not compete against peer organizations.
 Self-Performers may still submit actions, receive verification, earn achievement ribbons and attend workshops.)

 Although it is not required to create and update an EPA Portfolio Manager account to compete in the Challenge, it is highly recommended.
 Many competition points are associated with information regarding energy measurement through EPA’s Portfolio Manager.